 The current, adopted Central Florida Regional Planning Model (CFRPM 7) travel forecast model was used to produce future traffic volumes for the Chuluota Road RCA study corridor.
 As part of the process to develop the future CFRPM 7 traffic volume forecasts, a summary of coding assumptions relating to the study area network and the edits to the future socio-economic data inputs were summarized for review by Orange County staff.
 Based on input from County staff, a summary of the CFRPM 7 coding assumptions for the network and socio-economic data was prepared.
 This model was used to forecast volumes for two scenarios, Build and No-Build conditions.
 The Build condition reflects the widening of Chuluota Road from SR 50 to Lake Pickett Road.
-The No-Build condition Road from SR 50 to Lake Pickett Road.
+The No-Build condition represents maintaining existing roadway geometry (two lanes) along Chuluota Road from SR 50 to Lake Pickett Road.